wandersoncferreira/wandersoncferreira.github.io/content/items/20220111222641-emacs_automation_don_t_need_to_look_pretty.md

 Let's break it down to see what is going on

-{{< figure src="/images/my-project-worktree-commented.png" >}}
+{{< figure src="/images/my-project-worktree-commented.png" caption="Figure 2: Function my-project/worktree displaying 8 explicitly segmented blocks required to perform the bullet itens above." >}}

-1.  hard-code of directory structure and important some useful names
+1.  hard-code for the directory structures and important useful variable names
 2. I started to use `tab-bar-mode` recently, so I want a new tab to every worktree now
 3. Magit calls in the most obvious and possibly wrong way.
-I got public interactive function and called it
-    1. Basically did `C-h k` to find what functions was bound to the keybindings I was used to and pasted it here
+    1. I basically did `C-h k` to find what functions was bound to the keybindings
+    2. Paste the interactive functions in desired sequence
-    2. Read the `magit` codebase to find `magit-this-process` and add a lock to synchronize my process
+    3. Read the `magit` code base to find `magit-this-process` and added a lock to synchronize
-4. Ask myself for a branch & worktree name and then create it
+4. Ask myself for a branch & worktree name and then creates it
 5. Run some shell scripts, ones are async and others sync
 6. I noticed that `shell-command` added some extra windows so I delete every other one without any checks
 7. Assume everything went ok and we are in the project root! ask me for a new file to visit